|

 This site says the house is 18th century.

-He moved to Cork to live in this house apparently in 1893,
+He moved to Cork to live in this house in 1893, when the new Cork railway station was built (replacing earlier station).

 He lived in this house until his retirement 1911.